Getting Things Done (GTD)

 • Anywhere

-It’s tempting to go overboard and start creating labels for everything — resist the temptation.
-For your GTD system to work, you need to build a habit of adding the correct labels to each and every task.
-The fewer labels you have to choose from, the easier it will be to remember.
+Quick Tip: Don’t go overboard and start creating labels for everything.
+For your GTD system to work, you need to build a simple system that allows you to add the correct labels to each task.
+The fewer labels you have, the easier this will be.

-Here is where the time spent clarifying and organizing your tasks pays off.
-Your system is now full of concrete, actionable items organized into logical categories, ready for you to jump in.
-You’ll see that all of the labels, projects, and due dates added in the steps above help you quickly answer the question “What should I be doing right now?” at any given moment.
+Here is where all that time spent clarifying and organizing your tasks pays off.
+Your Getting Things Done system is now fully complete with actionable items organized into logical categories, ready for you to jump in!

-The time spent clarifying and organizing your tasks means that when it's time to engage with work, you have fewer choices to make and fewer reference materials to find.
-To decide what to do next, you can see upcoming tasks with due dates, sort tasks by label, or create filters to see your next actions based on context.
+When it’s time to engage with work, you have fewer decisions to make and fewer reference materials to find.
+To see what needs to get done you can see upcoming tasks with due dates, sort tasks by label, or create filters to see your next actions based on context.

 Today and Upcoming views